hikeventures/hikeventures.github.io/blogs/index.markdown

 ### <a href="http://blackdogbicycling.blogspot.com">blackdogbicycling.blogspot.com</a>
 <a href="https://www.flickr.com/photos/90204224@N07/16971940099"><img src="https://farm9.staticflickr.com/8770/16971940099_42ddf02cac_o.jpg" width="640" height="480"></a>

 Hi, my name is Tom Boughton.
 This blog follows my journey.
 In 2013 I was depressed and quit my office job in London, bought a bicycle and a tent and set off east with only a vague idea of where and why.
 Two years and 25,000 kilometers later I've cycled over the Alps, through minefields in the Balkans and across the empty quarter in Oman.
 Pushed the bike through snow drifts in Wales and up 20% inclines in Armenia.
 Visited Alexander the Great's birth place and the remains of Persepolis that he burnt down in Iran.
 Dodged army patrols in Musandam and fought off aggressive macaques in Malaysia.
 I reached the southern tip of New Zealand and didn't want to stop so I haven't yet.
 All the while I have been wild camping under the stars and living cheap.
-Come along for the ride.<br><br>
+Come along for the ride.
 <a href="https://twitter.com/gordon_comstock">Twitter</a>

 ### <a href="https://markswalkingblog.wordpress.com">markswalkingblog.wordpress.com</a>